ulrichmabou/data-science-analytics-learning/README.md

-A collection of code samples, notebooks and projects completed while learning data science and analytics.
+A collection of code samples, notebooks and projects completed while learning data science, data analysis and machine learning.